FabricMC/fabric-docs/develop/loom/index.md

 ## Resolving Issues {#issues}

 Loom and/or Gradle can sometimes fail due to corrupted cache files.
 Running `./gradlew build --refresh-dependencies` will force Gradle and Loom to re-download and recreate all files.
-This may take a few minutes but is usually enough to resolve cache-related issues.
+This may take a few minutes, but is usually enough to resolve cache-related issues.

 ## Development Environment Setup {#setup}